MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 To provide load balancing from the Power Automate gateway details page, navigate to **Data** > **Gateways**, and then select your gateway cluster.

-In the gateway details page, toggle **Run on all gateways in cluster**.
+In the gateway details page, toggle **Run on all gateways in the cluster**.
 This option will distribute the desktop flow runs on all the gateways within that cluster.

    ![Screenshot of the gateway details page.](media/run-pad-portal/gw-cluster.png "Screenshot of the gateway details page.")